intel/ai-reference-models/benchmarks/image_recognition/tensorflow/inceptionv3/README.md

 * [Int8 inference](#int8-inference-instructions)
 * [FP32 inference](#fp32-inference-instructions)

-Benchmarking instructions and scripts for model training and inference other precisions are coming later.
+Instructions for model training and inference for other precisions are coming later.

 ## Int8 Inference Instructions